 FIGURE 7: THEORIES ABOUT INFLATION AND WAGES

 Notes: The figure reports the share of respondents selecting each theory alongside 90% confidence intervals.
+For more details on the questionnaire, see Appendix A.4.

 FIGURE 8: WAGE ADJUSTMENT IN SMALL VS LARGE COMPANIES